fenago/automation-anywhere-course/lab_guides/md/Lab_3.md

 ==============================================================================

-Understanding the **Control Room** interface is key when building, deploying, and managing bots. **Control Room** is used to perform all these tasks.
-It has a very *easy-to-use* intuitive interface.
-The interface is designed with a pane on the left-hand side used as a navigation bar, which lists the main sections and sub-sections of the control room.
-The main desktop area has all the functionality and features for each section.

-In the previous lab, you learned how to connect your device to the control room and get ready to start building bots.
-Before we actually build a bot, it is important that you have a clear understanding of the user interface.

 In this lab, we go greater into detail about the **Control Room** interface.
 Each section is explored, giving you hands-on experience with the interface.
 You will learn about the dashboard, monitoring bot